 § 2-224.
-Authority to Collect Information [Emerg. eff.
-April 8, 2003]
+Authority to Collect Information

 A. The Department of Mental Health and Substance Abuse Services shall have the authority to collect information sufficient to meet the administration's needs related to oversight, management, evaluation, performance improvement and auditing of mental health, substance abuse, domestic violence and sexual assault services and combating and preventing mental illness, substance abuse, domestic violence and sexual assault.